 Implementing Customer Feedback into Business Strategy

-Forget for a moment, all of the pretty verbs and adjectives you've heard applied to the "perfect" business plan.
+Forget the pretty verbs and adjectives you've heard applied to the "perfect" business plan.
 Sure, we want the very bones of our pride and joy to be reliable, water-tight, and optimized.
 That's 2D thinking.
 And whether we like it or not, or businesses move in all three planes.

 So, there's only one word you'll need for now: Dynamic.

 A dynamic business strategy acknowledges there's always room for improvement and growth.
-It takes the flux of market opinion into account and isn’t afraid to swallow its pride, consider feedback, and change accordingly.
+It considers the flux of market opinion and isn’t afraid to swallow its pride, consider feedback, and change accordingly.